 Brendan Kells, vice president for education at The Juice Learning, pointed out that a wide range of research demonstrates that current events-based learning raises students’ standardized test scores and weaves lessons across subjects.
 “We have long known that incorporating current events into teaching not only brings dramatic progress in critical skills, but also breaks down the silos between subjects that often exist in schools and provides real-world education that helps students develop a lifelong passion for following the news.”

 The Juice’s success certainly bears out just how much its current events-based platform rapidly improves student progress.
 Two studies found that just a month after teachers incorporated The Juice into classes, students’ reading comprehension skills improved an average of 26.5% and knowledge of current events and civics, by an average of 18.5% on standardized tests.
 The studies involved middle and high school students with widely varying skill levels, learning styles, and family incomes.
 The students resided in Alabama, Connecticut, Florida and New York.
 In both studies, the average student was in the 8th grade, and the students were roughly evenly split across the two sexes.
-In contrast to the first study, the overwhelming majority of students in the follow-up study were BIPOC.
+In contrast to the first study, the overwhelming majority of students in the follow-up study were from predominantly Title I schools.

 The Juice, published by The Juice Learning, a privately held company based in Miami.
 The Juice is America’s only daily educational product that features original content produced by veteran journalists and educators.
 Harvard College alumnus and entrepreneur Nathan Leight, the father of four children, founded the company to fulfill a critical need among students: providing objective, well-researched news, at a time when social media inundates them with a nonstop deluge of biased coverage, falsehoods, and at times, dangerous extremism.
 Leight sees The Juice’s mission not only as a way to imbue in schoolchildren a healthy appetite for daily news, a prerequisite to becoming engaged, articulate, and well-informed citizens, but also to build critical reasoning skills, improve reading comprehension and media literacy, and expand vocabulary.
 Research shows The Juice has dramatically improved students’ reading comprehension and knowledge of current events, while boosting confidence.